-In August 2005, the Company purchased all of the issued and outstanding a) shares of 1020204 Ontario Limited ("102") from its two principal shareholders at the time, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who was an officer of the Company.
+In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited ("102") from its two principal shareholders at the time, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who was an officer of the Company.
 Electrovaya Inc. then transferred all of its shares in Electrovaya Corp. to 102 in exchange for shares of 102.
 102 and Electrovaya Corp. then completed a statutory vertical amalgamation and continued as Electrovaya Corp. (the "amalgamation transaction").

-The amalgamation transaction was accounted for based on CICA Handbook Section 3840.
-Related Party Transactions at the exchange amounts of the assets and liabilities transferred as there was a substantive change in the ultimate unrelated parties' ownership interests in the subsidiaries.
+The amalgamation transaction was accounted for based on CICA Handbook Section 3840, Related Party Transactions at the exchange amounts of the assets and liabilities transferred as there was a substantive change in the ultimate unrelated parties' ownership interests in the subsidiaries.
 In addition, the Company had obtained independent evidence on the exchange amounts involved in the amalgamation transaction.
 An independent committee of the Board was constituted to review the amalgamation transaction.

 Upon amalgamation, the Company received \$509 of cash and assumed a liability of \$77 relating to interest payable on an income taxes liability of 102.
 The offset to the \$432 of net assets assumed had been recorded as a credit to income tax recovery in the statement of operations for the fiscal year ended September 30, 2005.
 In addition, as at September 30, 2005, Electrovaya Corp carried back income tax losses of \$4,787, eliminating a \$1,148 income tax liability of 102.
 This transaction had no impact on the statement of operations as a full valuation allowance had been recorded against the income tax losses.

 In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya Corp.
 A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on Electrovaya Corp's assets in January 2008 as security for the outstanding amount.
 Pursuant to the terms of the share purchase agreement, the former shareholders of 102 were required to indemnify Electrovaya in respect of the full amount, including legal and administrative expenses of any resulting tax liability.
-A settlement agreement has been reached between the former shareholders of 102, their tax advisors and the Company.
-The Board has also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.
+A settlement agreement was reached between the former shareholders of 102 and the Company and the Board also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.
+Pursuant to the settlement agreement, the tax liability will be repaid to the former shareholders on a prorata basis in the future if the Company earns taxable income.

-- b) During the year ended September 30, 2008, the Company paid \$219 (2007- \$200) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the year ended September 30, 2008, the Company paid \$247 (2007 \$260) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
-Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - c) Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
-In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
-The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.
-Pursuant to the settlement agreement reached with the former shareholders of 102, payment of this amount now has been postponed as part of the repayment of the tax liability described above. - d) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
+During the quarter ended December 31, 2008, the Company paid \$45 (2007- \$52) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the quarter ended December 31, 2008, the Company paid \$78 (2007 - \$59) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates.

+During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
 The Company is fully insured for the amount of the claim.
+There was no change during the current quarter.